nickspiel/starter/.clinerules/all.md

 - Write clear, concise, and effective unit/integration tests.
 - Aim for good test coverage.
-- When testing in React, use Jest for testing and React Testing Library for components.
 - Use Node.js built-in test libraries when not working in React.
 - Mock external dependencies where necessary.
 - Tests should be independent and repeatable.